Showing posts with label progress. Show all posts

 Yeah I know, I have a lot of unfinished cosplays lying around and yes, I'm starting a new one.
 Thing is that as I study sewing and fashion I have to do various garments in school and why not incorporate cosplay into it? :D

 So my task was to make a shirt – normally this should have been like a collared, standard buttoned shirt but that's boring as fuck so I decided to make a 1700s pirate shirt instead.
-More exactly the shirt that Edward Kenway wears on his Whaler Outfit (it's an alternate outfit in the game) in Assassin's Creed IV: Black Flag.
+More exactly the shirt that Edward Kenway wears on his Whaler Outfit (it's an alternative outfit in the game) in Assassin's Creed IV: Black Flag.
 I gotta admit that I haven't been able to find a single cosplay of this particular outfit and so I suspect I might be the first one to do this. *puts on hipster frames*

 This post is long and photo-heavy as it covers the whole shirt WIP from start to finish.